President, Board of Education

 Los Angeles Unified School District

-In July 2007, Ms. Garc’a was unanimously elected by her peers as president of the Board of Education on a mandate of change.
-She was re-elected in July 2008 to a second term as Board President.
-In her time in office Ms. Garc’a has made tremendous strides.
+In July 2007, Ms. Garc’a was elected unanimously by her peers as president of the Board of Education on a mandate of change.
+In her first year in office Ms. Garc’a has made tremendous strides.
 She introduced a set of eight resolutions for concrete reform, including the Diplomas for All Resolution that for the first time sets into policy the goal of 100% graduation by 2015.
 Ms. Garc’a has also begun shepherding in reform through promoting the Innovation model for greater school autonomy and responsibility, through the Belmont Zone of Choice, and through partnerships with the larger community to support student success.
 She has led the charge to develop and implement a comprehensive instructional strategy that includes, at its core, a focus on English Learners and Standard English Learners.

 Ms. Garc’a has deep roots in the community and has devoted her life to making Los Angeles a better place to live, work and raise a family.
 As Director of Community Services for Eastmont Community Center, Ms. Garcia provided direct social services, referrals and opportunities for community education.
 As the co-founder and co-director of Comadres In Action and the Soy Inteligente Project, Ms. Garc’a designed and implemented college readiness skills workshops for first generation college students and their families.
 She was also a founding member of Camp College Los Angeles, which provided high school and college counseling to hundreds of LAUSD middle school students.